 - 1. Discuss and illustrate government responses to the market failures of public goods, external costs and benefits, and imperfect competition and how these responses have the potential to reduce deadweight loss. - 2.
-Define merit and demerit goods and explain why government may intervene to affect the quantities consumed. - 3.
+Define behavioral economics and explain how findings in this area of economics may be used to design government policy. - 3.
 Discuss ways in which governments redistribute income.

 What do we want from our government?
 One answer is that we want a great deal more than we did several decades ago.
-The role of government has expanded dramatically in the last 75+ years.
+The role of government has expanded dramatically in the last 80+ years.
 In 1929 (the year the Commerce Department began keeping annual data on macroeconomic performance in the United States), government expenditures at all levels (state, local, and federal) were less than 10% of the nation's total output, which is called gross domestic product (GDP).
 In the current century, that share has more than tripled.
-Total government spending per capita, adjusted for inflation, has increased more than six fold since 1929.

-Figure 15.1 "Government Expenditures and Revenues as a Percentage of GDP" shows total government expenditures and revenues as a percentage of GDP from 1929 to 2007.
+Figure 15.1 "Government Expenditures and Revenues as a Percentage of GDP" shows total government expenditures and revenues as a percentage of GDP from 1929 to 2010.
 All levels of government are included.
-Government expenditures include all spending by government agencies.
-Government revenues include all funds received by government agencies.
+Government expenditures2 include all spending by government agencies.
+Government revenues3 include all funds received by government agencies.
 The primary component of government revenues is taxes; revenue also includes miscellaneous receipts from fees, fines, and other sources.
 We will look at types of government revenues and expenditures later in this chapter.

-- 2. All spending by government agencies. - 3.
-All funds received by government agencies.
+2. All spending by government agencies.

+3. All funds received by government agencies.

-Government expenditures and revenues have risen dramatically as a percentage of GDP, the most widely used measure of economic activity.
+Government expenditures and revenues have risen dramatically as a percentage of GDP, the most widely used measure of economic activity, since 1929.

-Source: U.S. Department of Commerce, Bureau of Economic Analysis, NIPA Tables 1.15 and 3.1.
+Source: U.S. Department of Commerce, Bureau of Economic Analysis, NIPA Tables 1.1.5 and 3.1.

 Figure 15.1 "Government Expenditures and Revenues as a Percentage of GDP" also shows government purchases as a percentage of GDP.
-Government purchases happen when a government agency purchases or produces a good or a service.
+Government purchases4 happen when a government agency purchases or produces a good or a service.
 We measure government purchases to suggest the opportunity cost of government.
 Whether a government agency purchases a good or service or produces it, factors of production are being used for public sector, rather than private sector, activities.
 A city police department's purchase of new cars is an example of a government purchase.
 Spending for public education is another example.

 Government expenditures and purchases are not equal because much government spending is not for the purchase of goods and services.
-The primary source of the gap is transfer payments, payments made by government agencies to individuals in the form of grants rather than in return for labor or other services.
+The primary source of the gap is transfer payments5, payments made by government agencies to individuals in the form of grants rather than in return for labor or other services.
 Transfer payments represent government expenditures but not government purchases.
 Governments engage in transfer payments in order to redistribute income from one group to another.
 The various welfare programs for low-income people are examples of transfer payments.
 Social Security is the largest transfer payment program in the United States.
 This program transfers income from people who are working (by taxing their pay) to people who have retired.
 Interest payments on government debt, which are also a form of expenditure, are another example of an expenditure that is not counted as a government purchase.